Trump threatens funding after Michigan absentee ballot move

 Michigan mailed applications for the absentee ballots, not the ballots themselves.

+A federal judge recently cleared Nevada's decision to mail ballots, which were sent by the Republican secretary of state.

+“State of Nevada ‘thinks’ that they can send out illegal vote by mail ballots, creating a great Voter Fraud scenario for the State and the U.S. They can’t!
+If they do, ‘I think’ I can hold up funds to the State.
+Sorry, but you must not cheat in elections,” Trump tweeted.

-It was not immediately clear what steps Trump could take to delay the funds, which come from coronavirus relief spending measures he has signed into law.
-Trump tagged his acting budget director, his chief of staff and the Treasury Department on the tweet.
+It was not immediately clear how Trump could delay the funds, which come from coronavirus relief spending measures he signed into law.
+Trump tagged his acting budget director, his chief of staff and the Treasury Department on the tweets.

 Trump has been very vocal about his opposition to voting by mail, claiming the practice is ripe for fraud although there is scant evidence of widespread wrongdoing with mail-in voting.
 Trump himself requested a mail ballot for Florida’s GOP primary last month and he has voted absentee in previous elections.